onflow/fcl-js/packages/fcl/src/wallet-provider-spec/draft-v5.md

 There is an additional optional feature that `HTTP/POST` enables in the first `PollingResponse` that is returned.
 This optional feature is the ability for FCL to render an iframe, popup or new tab, and it can be triggered by supplying a service `type: "VIEW/IFRAME"`, `type: "VIEW/POP"` or `type: "VIEW/TAB"` and the `endpoint` that the wallet wishes to render in the `local` field of the `PollingResponse`.
 This is a great way for a wallet provider to switch to a webpage if displaying a UI is necessary for the service it is performing.

+### VIEW/MOBILE_BROWSER

+Specifically for mobile platforms (`config["client"]["platform"] == "react-native"`) we've implemented `type: "VIEW/MOBILE_BROWSER"`.
+It works almost the same way as `type: "VIEW/IFRAME"` with an exception that it doesn't communicate back to the app as it doesn't have `window.postMessage` method.

+*NOTE: You also need to call `window.close()` when you finish processing the request on the page specifically for Android, as it is NOT possible to control the mobile browser window from the app after openning it (you cannot close the mobile browser from the app)*

 ![HTTP/POST Diagram](https://raw.githubusercontent.com/onflow/flow-js-sdk/master/packages/fcl/assets/service-method-diagrams/http-post.png)

 ## EXT/RPC (Front Channel)